pv-230/react-vite-starter/README.md

 ## Set up instructions

-1. Click the `Use new template` button on the GitHub repository page.
+1. Click the `Use this template` button on the GitHub repository page.
 2. Create a new repository after setting up the details.
 3. Run `git clone <REPOSITORY_URL>` on your machine.
 4. Change your current directory to the cloned repository directory.